Einstein's thought experiments: Background: Einstein and the quantum

 Many myths have grown up about Einstein's relationship with quantum mechanics.
 Freshman physics students are aware that Einstein explained the photoelectric effect and introduced the concept of the photon.
 But students who have grown up with the photon may not be aware of how revolutionary the concept was for his time.
 The best-known factoids about Einstein's relationship with quantum mechanics are his statement, "God does not play dice with the universe" and the indisputable fact that he just did not like the theory in its final form.
 This has led to the general impression that, despite his initial contributions, Einstein was out of touch with quantum research and played at best a secondary role in its development.
-Concerning Einstein's estrangement from the general direction of physics research after 1925, his well-known scientific biographer, Abraham Pais, wrote:
+Concerning Einstein's estrangement from the general direction of physics research after 1925, his scientific biographer, Abraham Pais, wrote:

 In hindsight, we know that Pais was incorrect in his assessment.

 Einstein was arguably the greatest single contributor to the "old" quantum theory.